Adding USB Camera

 Tip

-- Please ensure the camera is already connected to the host computer.
+- Ensure the camera is already connected to the host.

 - Click on